XUBOI2806/MarioGame/docs/design_doc.md

 ###Reset Game
 The reset manager will be activated once the button r is pressed.
 To erase the coins and enemies, the locations of these items and enemies will be located, then they’ll be erased from the location.
-These actions will be executed through existing function is classes such as GameMap and Location class.
+These actions will be executed through existing function classes such as GameMap and Location class.
 The trees will follow the same concept, however, it’ll have a 50% chance of not turning back into dirt.
 The player's status will also be reset back to none and the player's health will return to maximum.
 As it utilises the existing functions, The resettable interface follows the open-closed principle as it allows itself